Improper Merchant Underwriting Directly Affects Your Business

-- Incorrect Limits— whether you’re left with insufficient or excessive limits, it’s a problem.
+Whether you have insufficient or excessive limits, it’s a problem.
 Limits that are too low will hinder your business from processing your regular transaction amounts, which may prevent customers from paying on time and constrict your cash flow.
-If limits are set too high, you may get hit with major fraudulent charges you can’t cover.
+If limits are set too high, you can get hit with major fraud charges you do not cover.

-- Hidden Volume Fees– Some providers will give you a limit, but let you exceed it without warning.
+Some providers will give you a limit, but let you exceed it without warning.
 The penalty?
-You’re charged an additional fee on either the volume that went over your limit or on the entire processing volume for that month.
+You pay an additional fee on either the volume that passes over your limit or on the entire processing volume for that month.

-- Downgrades– If your account is set up without certain features and security measures, you’re susceptible to transaction downgrades, which mean you’re unnecessarily paying higher transaction costs.
+If your account is set up without certain features and security measures, you’re susceptible to transaction downgrades, which mean you are unnecessarily paying higher transaction costs.
 Providers often fail to set up accounts with these features because it means more money in their pockets on the downgraded transactions.